ecairol/news-web-node-react/README.md

 - The frontend is still not sending the Bearer token.
 The backend is expecting it, but I removed that requiremente on the `PUT /news` route, to be able to test.

 - Unit and integration testing, at least for login, and to test functionality like featured items

+- Datepicker and text area for news content

 ### Nice to have
 - Finish the Featured checkbox functionality